DanUnited/studiodev/README.md

 Special project for me and other developers.
 This project is created for self-education.
 ### Now realised next tools:
-* Inversion Conntrol with Fasades
+* Inversion Control with Facades
 * Configuration
 * Model View Controller template
 * Validators